 COP26: the biggest finance greenwash event in history

-Some of the worst financiers of the worts polluters helped write the script - and more, they will implement the decisions after the summit in Glasgow.
+Some of the worst financiers of the worst polluters helped write the script - and more, they will implement the decisions after the summit in Glasgow.

 At the climate summit in Glasgow in November 2021, delegates will for the first time consider how to reform financial markets to ensure that financial flows are “consistent with a pathway towards low greenhouse gas emissions and climate resilient development.”
 But not only should expectations be low - we should worry that the first real attempt to address the continued massive influx of money into eg. new fossil fuel supply will end in inertia and symbolic statements.
-That is the conclusion in a briefing by Corporate Europe Observatory and Transnational Institute.
+That is the conclusion in a briefing by Corporate Europe Observatory and Transnational Institute (Spanish version available for download here).

 The current proposal on the table, though, is not for governments to embark on an ambitious reform process to prevent financial firms from making investments that endanger the future of the planet.
 The 31 page proposal on Private Finance, authored for COP26 by special advisor to the UK Prime Minister and to the UN Secretary General Mark Carney, is based on ideas developed by the big players on financial markets themselves.